 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In the Town Center neighborhood in Santee, SC, residents most commonly identify their ethnicity or ancestry as Dominican (1.8%).
-There are also a number of people of Italian ancestry (1.4%), and residents who report Irish roots (1.4%), and some of the residents are also of Puerto Rican ancestry (1.2%).
+In the Town Center neighborhood in Santee, SC, residents most commonly identify their ethnicity or ancestry as Dominican (2.5%).
+There are also a number of people of Puerto Rican ancestry (1.1%).

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Santee Town Center neighborhood spend under 15 minutes commuting one-way to work (33.5% of working residents), one of the shortest commutes across America.
+The greatest number of commuters in Santee Town Center neighborhood spend between 30 and 45 minutes commuting one-way to work (35.2% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.